Articles | Volume 9, issue 2

 Short summary

-The month of June 1925 was detected as exceptional in the SW interior of Iberia due to the large number of thunderstorms and the significant impacts that caused, with serious losses in human lives and material resources.
-We analyzed this event from different, complementary perspectives: the reconstruction of the history of the events from newspapers; the study of monthly meteorological variables of the longest series available in Iberia; and the analysis of the meteorological synoptic situation.
+The month of June 1925 was found to be exceptional in the southwest interior of the Iberian Peninsula due to the large number of thunderstorms and their significant impacts, with serious losses of human lives and material resources.
+We analyzed this event from different, complementary perspectives: reconstruction of the history of the events from newspapers, study of monthly meteorological variables of the longest series available, and the analysis of the meteorological synoptic situation.

-Constantino Sánchez Romero, Lucía Díaz-Condiño, Irene Tovar Hernández, Alejandro J. Pérez Aparicio, Víctor M. Sánchez Carrasco, María Cruz Gallego Herrezuelo, and José Manuel Vaquero Martínez
+Constantino Sánchez Romero, Lucía Díaz-Condiño, Irene Tovar Hernández, Alejandro Jesús Pérez Aparicio, Víctor Manuel Sánchez Carrasco, María Cruz Gallego Herrezuelo, and José Manuel Vaquero

 Short summary